 - 22. The valid data window is derived by achieving other specifications: ^tHP (^tCK/2), ^tDQSQ, and ^tQH (^tQH = ^tHP ^tQHS).
 The data valid window derates directly porportional with the clock duty cycle and a practical data valid window can be derived.
-The clock is allowed a maximum duty cycle variation of 45/55, beyond which functionality is uncertain. - 23.
+The clock is allowed a maximum duty cycle variation of 45/55, beyond which functionality is uncertain.
+Figure 6, Derating Data Valid Window (^tQH = ^tHP ^tQHS), shows derating curves for duty cycles ranging between 50/50 and 45/55. - 23.
 Each byte lane has a corresponding DQS. - 24.
 This limit is actually a nominal value and does not result in a fail value.
 CKE is HIGH during REFRESH command period (^tRFC [MIN]) else CKE is LOW (i.e., during standby). - 25.
 To maintain a valid level, the transitioning edge of the input must: - a.
 Sustain a constant slew rate from the current AC level through to the target AC level, VIL (AC) or VIH (AC). - b.
-Reach at least the target AC level. - c.
+Reach at least the target AC level.

+- c.
 After the AC target level is reached, continue to maintain at least the target DC level, VIL (DC) or VIH (DC). - 26.
-JEDEC specifies CK and CK# input slew rate must $be \ge 1V/ns$ (2V/ns differentially). - 27.
-DQ/DM/DQS slew rates less than 0.5V/ns are not allowed.
+JEDEC specifies CK and CK# input slew rate must be ≥ 1 V/ns (2V/ns differentially). - 27.
+DQ and DM input slew rates must not deviate from DQS by more than 10 percent.
+If the DQ/ DM/DQS slew rate is less than 0.5V/ns, timing must be derated: 50ps must be added to ^tDS and ^tDH for each 100mv/ns reduction in slew rate.
 If slew rate exceeds 4V/ns, functionality is uncertain. - 28.
 VDD must not vary more than 4 percent if CKE is not active while any bank is active. - 29.
 The clock is allowed up to ± 150 ps of jitter.
-Each timing parameter is allowed to vary by the same amount. - 30. ^tHP min is the lesser of ^tCL minimum and ^tCH minimum actually applied to the device CK and CK# inputs, collectively during bank active.
+Each timing parameter is allowed to vary by the same amount. - 30. ^tHP min is the lesser of ^tCL minimum and ^tCH minimum actually applied to the device CK and CK# inputs, collectively during bank active. - 31.
+READs and WRITEs with auto precharge are not allowed to be issued until ^tRAS (MIN) can be satisfied prior to the internal precharge command being issued.